Five Valentine's Day Ideas That Aren't a Set Menu Dinner

-The folks at Silo Park have added a special midweek screening to their regular schedule of outdoor events.
-Classic rom-com fairy tale The Princess Bride will screen on side of the silos this V Day.
-In addition to the swashbuckling- and kissing-filled adventure, the waterfront community space will be swarming with food trucks, including Got Pasta, Langos Hungarian Fried Bread, Judge Bao, Guerrilla Grill, and more.
-The Silo bar will be serving love potions and there will be rose making workshops.
-For a dog-friendly cinema option, take your pooch to American Express Openair Cinemas and catch La La Land on the big screen.
+The folks at Silo Park have added a special Friday night screening to their regular schedule of outdoor events.
+Classic rom-com fairy tale The Princess Bride will screen on the side of the silos this V Day.
+In addition to the swashbuckling adventure, the waterfront community space will be swarming with food trucks and the Silo Bar will be serving love potions from 5pm.
+For a dog-friendly cinema option, take your pooch to American Express Openair Cinemas and catch How to Lose a Guy in 10 Days on the big screen.

 Published on February 09, 2020 by Stephen Heard